 I began to learn and work with some of the most counter-intuitive eating and self-care strategies.
 They worked.
 My metabolism responded, my weight stabilized, my digestion improved, and my self-trust increased in spades.

 I became a holistic nutrition and eating psychology counselor because I’ve come to see the powerful connection between body and soul, nutrients and nourishment.
-At the same time, as Marc David says, “a gap has remained unfulfilled in the nutritional field.”
-There simply aren’t conversations that embody the complexity and, at the same time, simplicity of eating from both a nutritional and psychological level.
+At the same time, there’s a gap in the nutrition field.
+We need conversations that embody the complexity and, at the same time, simplicity of eating from both a nutritional and psychological level.
 I’m here to create space for that conversation.